 Our Small Groups meet throughout the year depending on the type of group.
 During the year, most groups meet weekly, bi-weekly or monthly.
 Small Groups are meant to bring meaning and community into the flow of your life, so even if you can’t attend every meeting, there is still great value in joining a group.

 Small Groups happen throughout the Dallas/Fort Worth Metroplex.
 It is likely that there is one meeting near you.

 How long does a typical Small Group stay together?

-Most Small Groups meet for a semester.
+Most Small Groups meet different durations of time depending on the nature of the group.
 This way, new people can join groups easily and regularly.
-Also, the semester format allows you to try multiple groups each year.
-As relationships form, some groups choose to stay together for consecutive semesters, but new members are always welcome.
+Groups members are encouraged to try multiple groups each year if they choose.
+As relationships form, some groups choose to stay together, but new members are always welcome when groups are open.

 What if I don’t like the first group I try?

 The truth is, not everyone will find the best fit with the first group they try.
 This is why we encourage you to select a few groups that interest you, contact the host and try out a couple different groups before choosing the best one for you.
 The simple strategy to finding success in Small Groups is to not give up.
 We believe there is a group that is right for everyone—including you!